Matthew Clarkson: Political service

 When the war ended, Lincoln became Secretary of War and Clarkson became his assistant.
 He served as a Federalist member of the 13th New York State Legislature in the New York State Assembly for one term from 1789 to 1790, where he introduced a bill for the gradual abolition of slavery in the State.

 As a Regent of the University of the State of New York he was presented at the court of French King Louis XVI.
 From 1791 to 1792, he served as U.S. Marshal.
 In 1793, he was elected to fill the vacancy, in place of Philip Van Cortlandt, as State Senator in the 17th New York State Legislature representing the Southern District, which consisted of Kings, New York, Queens, Richmond, Suffolk and Westchester counties.
 He served until 1795 after being reelected to the 18th Legislature, and resigning before he completed his full four year term.
 He was also a member of the commission to build a new prison 1796-1797 and President of the New York (City) Hospital (1799).

-In 1802, Clarkson was the Federalist candidate for U.S. Senator from New York but was defeated by DeWitt Clinton.
-He was President of the Bank of New York from 1804, succeeding Herman Le Roy, and serving until his death in 1825.
+In 1802, Clarkson was the Federalist Party candidate for U.S. Senator from New York but was defeated by DeWitt Clinton.
+He was President of the Bank of New York from 1804, succeeding Herman LeRoy, and serving until his death in 1825.
 He was succeeded by Charles Wilkes.